Tecnam P2012 Traveller: Development

 In 2009, Cape Air, a Massachusetts-based commuter airline operating in the Caribbean and New England, was looking for a successor for its fleet of 83 Cessna 402s.

-After being rebuffed by aircraft manufacturers Cessna and Piper, Cape Air approached Italian manufacturer Tecnam, specialised in trainers and private aircraft but interested in a commercial aircraft.
+After being rebuffed by aircraft manufacturers Cessna and Piper, Cape Air approached Italian manufacturer Tecnam, specialised in trainers and private aircraft to develop a modern twin-engine commuter tailored to its operational needs.

 The P2012 is Tecnam's most complex and important programme, "the first time we've developed an aircraft from the operator's point of view".

-In April 2011, the P2012 project was publicly unveiled at AERO Friedrichshafen by Tecnam and Cape Air.

-Funding came from private sources and the Italian government.
+The program, overseen by Tecnam’s co-founder and chief engineer Prof. Luigi Pascale, was publicly unveiled at AERO Friedrichshafen in April 2011.
+It was privately funded with additional support from the Italian government.

 On 1 April 2016, the first completed prototype was rolled out.

 It conducted its maiden flight on 21 July 2016.

 By April 2017, the first prototype was flown more than 100 hours while the second was set to join during September, targeting a December 2018 certification.

 The nearly production standard second prototype seats up to nine passengers and conducted its first flight on 22 December 2017; by then the first prototype had flown more than 250 hours.

 By August 2018, certification was on track for the year end with 400 hours flown, while the backlog attained 130 and three aircraft were in production.

 In October 2018, testing was completed after 500 flight hours between the two prototypes.

 After 600 hours flown by the two prototypes, European type certification was awarded on 20 December 2018, including in icing conditions; approval from the US authority was expected to follow shortly.

 The first example was handed over in March 2019.
+The aircraft was ferried across the Atlantic by Tecnam's Managing Director, Giovanni Pascale, personally piloting the flight to Cape Air's headquarters, marking the type's first transatlantic crossing.

 In July, Boeing was selected as the sole provider of aftermarket spare parts and distribution services through its Aviall distribution network.

 By then, Cape Air accepted the first two P2012, the last milestone before final delivery, after having reviewed their manuals, inspected and flight tested them.

 The FAA granted its type approval on 11 July, while Cape Air awaits airworthiness certifications for each individual aircraft.

 On 16 October, 30 years after Cape Air's first flight, the company unveiled its first two aircraft, intending to deploy them in early December on revenue flights.

 Zil Air in Mahe, Seychelles, received its first P2012 on 29 November 2019.